Jaguar E-Pace review - MPG, CO2 and running costs

-Both the D150 and D180 cars shouldn’t be too expensive to run, but more powerful versions aren’t frugal
+The E-Pace plug-in model should be reasonable to run, but more powerful versions aren’t frugal

-A diesel E-Pace makes sense if running costs are a concern, although Jaguar's fuel economy ratings aren't that great in comparison to rivals, especially with the latest WLTP test to contend with.
-The most basic E-Pace – the front-wheel-drive D150 equipped with a manual gearbox – is the best performer, claiming up to 42.7mpg with tailpipe CO2 emissions as low as 174g/km.
-While these figures are poorer than the 50-plus MPG achieved under the NEDC test, in real world conditions, you can probably expect this E-Pace to easily return over 40mpg.
+A diesel E-Pace makes sense if running costs and frequent longer journeys are a concern, although Jaguar's WLTP fuel economy ratings aren't that great in comparison to rivals.
+The most basic front-wheel-drive D165 model (now discontinued), equipped with a manual gearbox, is the best performer, claiming up to 45.6mpg with tailpipe CO2 emissions from 162g/km.

 In this review